buildpacks-community/kpack/rfcs/0000-windows-containers.md

 - Windows Server 2019 (LTSC) aka version 1809 is the only Windows operating system supported currently on all k8s api versions [see](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#windows-containers-in-kubernetes)
     - Some SAC versions are supported on Kubernetes v1.18 and Kubernetes v1.19 ([docs](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#windows-os-version-support))
 - Once they support Windows containers with [Hyper-V isolation](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#hyper-v-isolation) in Kubernetes, the limitation and compatibility rules will change.

-**If there are no windows nodes, windows builds will not run**

-Handling this edge case is outside the scope of the rfc, mitigated with docs.

 **Some background around windows versioning:**